codatio/codat-docs/docs/using-the-api/managing-companies.md

 ## Deleting companies

-You can delete companies in the Portal in the table in **Companes**.
+You can delete companies in the Portal in the table in **Companies**.

 :::info Recap
 You've learned: